Early 1950s Lorain Electronics Dual Control Head - Enlarged View

 The text below the image explains the buttons' functions

 information about this control head is from

 Charles C. Reynolds, a former LEC employee.

-Most of these heads were gone by the time I started with Lorain in 1967.
+these heads were gone by the time he started with Lorain in 1967.

 The head controlled both an 8 channel AM radiotelephone and an 8 channel FM radiotelephone.
 The switch at the bottom was used to switch control functions: A (for AM) and F (for FM).

 The "buttons" in the row on the left are actually indicator lights to show which channel is selected.
 On the right is a row of momentary-contact push buttons to select channels.
 Some of the channel designations shown on the head were changed later-on.